at0micBadger/JAVASCRIPT-NOTES/README.md

 This Repository was created to track and store information on my understanding of modern Javascript.

-a FEW NOTES ARE NEEDED ON HOW THIS SECTION IS ORGANIZED.
+<strong>A FEW NOTES ARE NEEDED ON HOW THIS SECTION IS ORGANIZED.</strong>

 A numbered file ex: 08 <filename> simply refers to a file on basic theory.